How to ensure project success

 This ensures uniformity in the deployment ensuring components utilised are identically configured, which will further reduce the likelihood of any problems which could have resulted from differing standards and builds.

-A successful thinclient project can only be achieved by using a structured approach in the design, testing and deployment stages, otherwise the success of a thin client project can be severely jeopardised.
+The thin client advantages can only be harnessed by using a structured approach in the design, testing and deployment stages, otherwise the success of a thin client project can be severely jeopardised.
+As a Citrix & Thin Client expert, I can advise on best approaches forward.